lukebakken/lukebakken.github.io/Partitions A Thing Of The Past (2).md

     UBUNTU-10-64-SERVER-VAR.vmdk  352
     UBUNTU-10-64-SERVER.vmdk      1

-In [Part 3](/2013/01/29/partitions-thing-of-the-past-3.html), I'll show how to migrate from a standard Linux setup to a partitionless one without loss of data.
+In [[Part 3|Partitions A Thing Of The Past 3]], I'll show how to migrate from a standard Linux setup to a partitionless one without loss of data.